Construction and Demolition Recycling

 John Richardson, Vice President and General Manager, Community Recycling: We put in equipment to recover dirt, wood, concrete and metal out of the C&D loads.
 We recycle just about everything except pieces of brick.

 Senator David Roberti, Member of the CIWMB: The Board is working with developers, educating building professionals, posting local construction ordinances on our website, making loans in recycling market development zone program (RMDZ) and developing a reference manual.
-Several important bills also passed this session.

 Joe Houghton, L.A.
 County Sanitation Districts: We are doing a pilot project to use C&D waste as part of our ADC.
 We have found that mixing the ground up C&D with ground up greenwaste decreases the offensive odor and emphasizes a pine tree type of smell.